Lake of the Woods, Virginia

-Lake of the Woods has its own Volunteer Fire and Rescue Company.
+Lake of the Woods has its own Volunteer Fire and Rescue company.

-Lake of the Woods was created in 1967 by Virginia Wildlife Clubs, a subsidiary of U.S. Land, Inc., and subsequently bought and developed by Boise Cascade Corporation.
-The Lake of the Woods Association, Inc. assumed ownership and control in 1972.
+Lake of the Woods was created in 1967 by Virginia Wildlife Clubs, a subsidiary of U.S. Land, Inc., and subsequently bought and developed into single family owner occupied housing by Boise Cascade Corporation.
+The Lake of the Woods Association, Inc. assumed ownership of the common areas and control in 1972.